-Group Educational visits to Southampton City Farm are an exciting and enjoyable way to engage young people with animals, plants and the natural environment.
+Group visits to Southampton City Farm are an exciting and enjoyable way to engage people of all ages with animals, plants and the natural environment.
 Our passionate staff are knowledgeable and experienced in helping learners of all abilities get the most out of this unique urban setting.
 We have found that the farm often brings out a side to young people rarely seen in the classroom, offering opportunities for team-work, leadership, problem solving, social development and self-awareness.
 Farm visits can be tailored to any age group, from Early Years right through to University students.
 We pride ourselves on delivering inclusive sessions for all abilities.

 After a Health and Safety Briefing in our community room (with help from Doctor John the Tortoise for younger visitors), classes will usually split into two groups.
 One group will begin with a tour of the farm.
 Guided by staff, this is an opportunity to meet and feed our outdoor animals.
 This might involve picking willow for our pygmy goats, feeding farm-grown courgette to our chickens, hunting for freshly laid duck eggs or grooming our golden guernsey goats.
 All farm tours can be easily tailored to curriculum requirements – just let us know your needs!